-4201 A minimum of two (2) Teams must compete in an official State Regional Competition.
-In cases of inclement weather, for points to count, fifty (50) % of
+4201 A minimum of two (2) Teams must compete in an official State Regional

-- the entered riders must attend. - 4202 In order for a competition to count, all Team regular competition classes for which rules are provided, must be offered. - 4203 In order for a class to count there must be a minimum of 3 riders in the ring.
+- Competition.
+In cases of inclement weather, for points to count, fifty (50) % of the entered riders must attend. - In order for a competition to count, all Team(4th-12th grade) regular competition classes for which rules are provided, must be offered.
+Minis and Adults are optional classes which the host team can determine if they will be offered.
+The competition invitation must state when the Minis class will be held and if the Adults will ride within the regular classes or have their own division as a class. - 4203 In order for a class to count there must be a minimum of 3 riders in the ring.